cloud security architecture

 Cloud security architecture design patterns

-There are two levels of "design pattern" used in cloud security architectures.
-The general, high-level patterns describe the:
+There are two levels of design pattern used in cloud security architectures.
+The general, high-level patterns describe the following:

-- security controls -- defining the overall interplay of the functional elements in a security architecture;
+• Security controls, which define the overall interplay of the functional elements in a security architecture.

-- trust boundaries -- defining the relative level of security and the scope of any identity or permission rights;
+• Trust boundaries that define the relative level of security and the scope of any identity or permission rights.

-- token management for identity and permission exchanges; and
+• Token management for identity and permission exchanges.

-Those developing their own cloud applications can utilize design patterns to create a secure application access framework.
+Those developing their own cloud applications can use design patterns to create a secure application access framework.
 Note that this option is not likely available for third-party software, but it may be possible to audit the design patterns used by the vendor as part of the selection process.
-Design patterns also typically address access security, but won't eliminate the need for other functional elements of a good security architecture, introduced above.
+Design patterns also typically address access security but won't eliminate the need for other functional elements of a good security architecture.

-Variations on the theme for SaaS, IaaS and PaaS
+Variations on the theme for IaaS, PaaS and SaaS

-Cloud services vary from IaaS where a virtual host is provided, through PaaS which incorporates platform tools and middleware, to SaaS where cloud providers offer the entire application.
-The shared responsibility model will look different for each type of cloud service.
+Cloud services vary from IaaS, where a virtual host is provided, through PaaS, which incorporates platform tools and middleware, to SaaS, where CSPs offer the entire application.
+The shared responsibility model looks different for each type of cloud service.

-With IaaS, the cloud provider is offering only a hosting resource, and the majority of application-related security responsibilities will lie with the customer or a contracted agent.
+With IaaS, the CSPs offer only a hosting resource.
+The majority of application-related security responsibilities lie with the customer or a contracted agent.
 The relationship between the network, application and the IaaS is defined by network middleware.
 IaaS places greater network security requirements on the user.

-PaaS will typically include middleware and other software elements.
+PaaS typically includes middleware and other software elements.
 These elements are presented as "services" to the application.
-This means that the cloud security model must focus more on the securing of services and the creation of trust zones -- which include the service elements such as microservices that make up an application.
+This means the cloud security model must focus more on the securing of services and the creation of trust zones -- which include the service elements, such as microservices, that make up an application.
 The user is responsible for maintaining overall application security.

-With SaaS, the cloud provider has responsibility for security within the application, meaning internal component workflows.
-The network relationship between the SaaS services and the user is typically defined as a set of RESTful APIs.
+With SaaS, the CSP is responsible for security within the application, meaning internal component workflows.
+The network relationship between the SaaS and the user is typically defined as a set of RESTful APIs.
 Both the user and network provider share responsibility for the security of access to those APIs.

-Where there are multiple cloud service types in use, users often employ the concept of "cloud security postures" and cloud security posture management (CSPM) to automate security responses across the full collection of cloud services.
+Where there are multiple cloud service types in use, users often employ the concept of cloud security postures and use cloud security posture management to automate security responses across the full collection of cloud services.

 Cloud security architecture planning and best practices

 Each of these assets is referenced by users, applications or components.
-And each of these references must be validated, meaning that the elements certified to use them have to be identified and their scope of use established.
-This creates a chain of reference that will ultimately reach the users themselves.
+Each of these references must be validated, meaning the elements certified to use them have to be identified and their scope of use established.
+This creates a chain of reference that ultimately reaches the users themselves.

-The functional elements of a cloud security architecture (access security, network security, application security, contractual security and monitoring and data protection) are then applied within this structure.
+The functional elements of a cloud security architecture -- access security, network security, application security, contractual security and monitoring and data protection -- are then applied within this structure.
 At any point where a protected asset or reference chain is exposed, it creates an entry point for a security threat.
-Most cloud security architectures will impose layers of protection based on those five functional elements, a "defense in depth" model.
+Most cloud security architectures impose layers of protection based on those five functional elements -- a defense-in-depth model.